zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part8.md

 RegisteredUser
 ```

-An user instance is created by means of the class builder, whose constructor
+A user instance is created by means of the class builder, whose constructor
 is specified with `UserModel` and the trait initializer.
 The model allows
 the compiler extension to check the consistency of the model.
 For example, `PremiumUser` requires through
 its self-type that it can appear only in the compositions including `RegisteredUser` too.